liupy525/atom-enhanced-project-folder/README.md

 # Features

+* Quickly search project folder from root directory or default project directory.
 * Quickly add/remove project folder.
+* Can go into selected directory to continue searching with `right` and go back with `left`
 * Can switch action between `add`/`remove` with `tab` and UI color reflect current action.
 * Replace all project folders with selected item.
 * Hide already loaded folders from select list when adding.